 - Enabling eye tracking in the Gaze Provider

-- Set up for simulating eye tracking in the editor
+- Setting up an eye tracking simulation in the editor

 - Editing the Visual Studio solution's capabilities to allow eye tracking in the built application

 Add the Eye Tracking Target component to target objects.
-To allow an object to respond to eye gaze events, we will need to add the EyeTrackingTarget component on each object that we wish to interact with using eye gaze.
+To allow an object to respond to eye gaze events, we'll need to add the EyeTrackingTarget component on each object that we want to interact with by using eye gaze.
 Add this component to each of the nine 3D objects that are part of the grid collection.
-Tip: select multiple items in the hierarchy to bulk-add the EyeTrackingTarget component.
+Tip: Select multiple items in the hierarchy to bulk-add the EyeTrackingTarget component.

-- Add in ability to “blip target” that is being gazed at upon select (air-tap, or saying “select”).
-Similar to Step 4, we want to trigger EyeTrackingTutorialDemo>BlipTarget() by assigning it to the Game Object’s “Select()” field of the EyeTrackingTarget component, as shown in the figure below.
-With this now configured, you will notice a slight blip in the game object whenever you trigger a select action, such as air-tap or the voice command “select.”
+- Add in the ability to “blip target” that is being gazed at upon select by air-tap or saying “select”.
+Similar to Step 4, we want to trigger EyeTrackingTutorialDemo>BlipTarget() by assigning it to the game object’s Select() field of the EyeTrackingTarget component as shown in the figure below.
+With this now configured, you will notice a slight blip in the game object whenever you trigger a select action, such as air-tap or the voice command “select”.

 - Ensure eye tracking capabilities are properly configured before building to HoloLens 2.
-As of this writing, Unity does not yet have the ability to set the gaze input (for eye tracking) capability.
-Setting this capability is required for eye tracking to work on the HoloLens 2.
+As of this writing, Unity does not yet have the ability to set the gaze input for eye tracking capabilities.
+Setting this capability is required for eye tracking to work in HoloLens 2.
 Follow these instructions on the mixed reality toolkit documentation to enable the gaze input capability: https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.html#testing-your-unity-app-on-a-hololens-2

-You’ve successfully added basic eye tracking capabilities to the application.
+You’ve successfully added basic eye tracking capabilities to your application.
 These actions are only the beginning of a world of possibilities with eye tracking.
-This chapter also concludes lesson 5, where we learned about advanced input functionality such as voice commands, panning gestures, and eye tracking.
+This chapter also concludes Lesson 5, where we learned about advanced input functionality, such as voice commands, panning gestures, and eye tracking.